inadarei/liquidresponse/README.md

 `<link href="/css/liquidresponse/liquidresponse.css" media="screen" rel="stylesheet" type="text/css" /> `
 1. Start using and give feedback.

-## Advanced (for Git projects/users)
+# Advanced Installation for Git Projects

-If you want to manage updates easily and your project is already checked into Git, following steps can give you an idea about how to "attach" liquidresponse to your git repo as a git submodule (ATTENTION: these commands MUST be run from the root of your working copy and in this example I am "installing" liquidresponse under "public/css/liquidresponse" below the root of the working copy.
-Modify this path to fit your project):
+If you manage your project in Git, you may want to "attach" liquidresponse as a Git submodule, for easier updates:

 1. git submodule add https://github.com/inadarei/liquidresponse public/css/liquidresponse
 1. git init public/css/liquidresponse
 1. git commit -m "adding liquidresponse as proper submodule" .
 1. git push

+ATTENTION: these commands must be run from the root of your git working copy.
+Also please note that I am "installing" liquidresponse in "public/css/liquidresponse" folder under my web root.
+You will have to adjust that to suit your project.

+Once you have liquidresponse set up as a git module, you can update it with:
+`git submodule update --init public/css/liquidresponse` (again: fix path) or:
+`git submodule update --init` if you are OK with updating all submodules.

 # Usage